sam-mg/Dr01d_H4ckQu35t/(Damn insecure and vulnerable App)/Task - 9.md

 Upon reviewing `MainActivity.class`, we find it leading us to `AccessControl1Activity.class`.
 ![Untitled](DIVA%20ScreenShots/Level%20-%209%20(AccessControl1Activity).png)

 Here, we see that the activity leads to `jakhar.aseem.diva.action.VIEW_CREDS`.
-When we look into this in the Manifest file, we find it redirects to an activity.
+When we look into this in the Manifest, we find it redirects to an activity.
 ![Untitled](DIVA%20ScreenShots/Level%20-%209%20(Manifest).png)

 From this, we see it leads to `APICredsActivity.class`.
 When we navigate there, we find these items: